magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/architecture-overview.md

 Here is simplified data flow:
 1. Data read by reader `Magento_PageBuilder/js/master-format/read/configurable`.
-2. Data for each element (`border`, `border_color`, `border_width` etc) converted to internal format.
+2. Data for each element (`border`, `border_color`, `border_width` etc) converted to internal format by element converters.
 3. Data converted by mass converters, for more details see [converter interface](content-type-configuration.md).
 4. Content type created and `Magento_PageBuilder/js/data-store` populated with data.
-5. Data in data store modified and updated in data store.
+5. Data in data store modified in the form or using live edit.
 6. Data converted by mass converters.
-7. Converted by element converters.
+7. Converted by element data converters.
 8. Preview and master component observables updated.
-9. Attribute that editable with Page Builder updated, master format hen user saves pages data saved to the database.
+9. Editable with Page Builder entity attribute updated, when user saves the pages master format being saved to the database.

+Mass converter modifies on data for all content type elements.
+For instance, if content type two elements, main and image.
+And data for these elements stored in the fields `border`, `border_color`, `border_width`, `background_image`.
+Mass converter will allow to modify all these fields.
+See more on how [data stored internally](#Data store).

+Element converter modifies single field at a time.

 ## Data store